EtherealEmil/UsualScrap/README.md

 - Last I checked, in the vanilla game the player health UI doesn't change back to white when healing because there aren't any ways to heal back to full health outside of respawning, The only thing I will do is recommend you use a mod that displays your health as a number so you can easily tell you're health is actually increasing.

-- Toolbox doesn't work when crouching, I have no idea why but i'll try to fix it.
+- Mods that mess with the world lighting can make some of the items insanely bright.
+I'll try to account for it when choosing the item effects but I can't fix it.

 </details>